s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 - nf_hisat2
 - nf_bismark

-All pre-configured pipelines take one additional argument, which has to be exactly in the following form to work:
+In addition to the default parameters, each pipeline accepts a tool-specific add All pre-configured pipelines take one additional argument, which has to be exactly in the following form to work:

 ```